finmoorhouse/fin/src/writing/more-projects.md

 But I don’t think you need to wait for these orgs to start hiring — you could start a consultancy and offer information security as a service to various orgs.
 Cybersecurity consultancies are big business, but I expect the AI lab context is niche enough to warrant a specialised shop.

-I don’t have much else to add!
+I don’t have much else to add.

 See: